pathakprabal/pyapacheatlas_datamap/README.md

 Using Exel to create Datamap and Classification on Purview acoount:
-Step 1: Downlod the file DataMap_lineage_Healthcare.xlsx
+- Step 1: Downlod the file DataMap_lineage_Healthcare.xlsx
-Step 2: Run the command "az login" first so that your CLI is set up to connect to Purview as YOU Step 3: Update the Purview Account name and File location in the script Step 4: Execute the script
+- Step 2: Run the command "az login" first so that your CLI is set up to connect to Purview as YOU
+- Step 3: Update the Purview Account name (line 24 -account_name = "Purview-Instance-Name") and File location in the script (line 27 )
+- Step 4: Execute the script

-Additional Resources
+- Additional Resources
 Learn more about this package in the PyApacheAtlas docs.
 The Apache Atlas REST API
 The Purview CLI Package provides CLI support.